 It’s generally not recommend to install a heat pump with a HLI above 2.
 Indeed, you can only claim heat pump grants for homes with a HLI of 2 or lower.
 So most Irish homes will need insulation upgrades before they can get a heat pump.

-Why use a heat pump design temperature of -3 °C ?
+Why use an outdoor design temperature of -3 °C ?

 Temperatures in Ireland occasionally drop well below -3 °C. So you might worry that a heat pump won’t keep your home warm on particularly cold nights.
 However, this is not the case.
 Heat pumps have an electric boost heater will kick in once the temperature drops below -3.